 The Department of Graduate Medical Education is an important component to UT Health’s mission, which is “to serve Northeast Texas and beyond through excellent patient care and community health, comprehensive education, and innovative research.”
 Our purpose is to provide medical graduates with exceptional residency training programs that comply with the Accreditation Council for Graduate Medical Education (ACGME).

 Training Tomorrow’s Leaders in Healthcare

-UT Health offers three ACGME approved graduate medical residency programs, including family medicine, occupational medicine, and internal medicine.
+UT Health offers three ACGME approved graduate medical residency programs, including family medicine, occupational medicine, internal medicine, rural track family medicine, and psychiatry.
 The Department of Graduate Medical Education also offers a psychology internship.

 Providing Quality Education